ArielSibaja91/ArielSibaja91/README.md

 # 🧑🏼‍💻 About Me:
 Hello! 👋 I'm Ariel Sibaja, a web developer based in Costa Rica 🇨🇷.

-I specialize in `JavaScript` and `TypeScript`, with expertise across both `frontend` and `backend` development.
-I'm passionate about continuous learning and consistently enhancing my skills in modern web technologies.
+I specialize in building responsive and scalable applications with **React** and **TypeScript**, focusing on delivering seamless user experiences.

-I'm actively seeking opportunities to contribute to innovative projects, collaborate with talented teams, and deliver creative solutions to complex challenges.
+While my main expertise is in **frontend development**, I also have complementary knowledge in **backend technologies** like Node.js and Express, which helps me create well-integrated applications.

 ## 📫 Contact Me: